-3.1 3D Modeling analysis
+3.1 Accuracy Analysis

 A total of 8 dimensions of a parcel were compared by using three different techniques which are by TLS, MLS and Distometer.
-The analysis was made to compare the accuracy of measurement and determine the suitability of the TLS for strata survey and the best technique that should be used in strata work.
+The analysis was made to compare the accuracy of measurement and determine the suitability of the TLS for building survey and the best technique that should be used in building survey work.
 The comparison was made based on the same parcel, and the same point.
-Figure 18 shows the point of distance measurement that been referred.
-Meanwhile, Table 1 shows the point of distance measurement result for three different techniques of TLS, MLS and Distometer.
+Figure 10 shows the point of distance measurement that been referred.
+Meanwhile, Table 2 shows the point of distance measurement result for three different techniques of TLS, MLS and Distometer.